llagerlof/autoleap/README.md

 When you type any string after the `cd` command, the script will try to change to the directory you've specified.
 If the directory does not exist, the script will search the history file for that string and change to the path if it is found in the history file.

-If there are multiple exact matches for your search pattern, Autoleap will use `fzf` (if available) to display an interactive selection menu that allows you to choose which directory to navigate to.
+If there are multiple matches for your search pattern, Autoleap will use `fzf` (if available) to display an interactive selection menu that allows you to choose which directory to navigate to.
+In this list, exact final-directory-name matches are prioritized over broader substring-only matches, and the displayed order preserves this ranking.

 All of this is possible because the script declares a `cd` function that wraps the built-in `cd` command.